 When the Ultra HD Forum Guidelines were originally published, standards did not exist to carry HDR10 static metadata over an SDI interface.
 The metadata had to be either embedded within the content intended for encoding (for Pre-recorded content) or supplied to the encoder via a file or UI.
-That situation changes with the publication of SMPTE ST 2108-1 [48], which allows a variety of static and dynamic color transform metadata to be carried in the Vertical Ancillary Data Space
+However with the publication of SMPTE ST 2108-1 [48], there are now a variety of static and dynamic color transform metadata items that can be carried in the Vertical Ancillary Data Space (VANC) as Ancillary Data (ANC) Messages over an SDI interface or over an SMPTE ST 2110 IP connection (per SMPTE ST 2110-40 [47], and see Section 6.1.11).

-(VANC) as Ancillary Data (ANC) Messages over an SDI interface or over an SMPTE ST 2110 IP connection (per SMPTE ST 2110-40 [47], and see Section 6.1.11).
 In HEVC [26] and AVC [25] bitstreams, MaxFALL and MaxCLL may be carried in the Content Light Level (CLL) static SEI message (sections D.2.35 (Syntax) and D.3.35 (Semantics), [26]).
 SMPTE ST 2086 metadata is carried in the Mastering Display Color Volume (MDCV) SEI, (section D.2.28 (Syntax) and D.3.28 (Semantics), [26]).
-Both the CLL and MDCV SEI messages can be represented by their corresponding ANC messages under SMPTE ST 2108-1 and accompany each video frame to which they apply.
+Both the CLL and MDCV SEI messages can be represented by their corresponding ANC messages as specified by SMPTE ST 2108-1 [48] and accompany each video frame to which they apply.
 An SMPTE ST 2108-1 ANC message is a simple, bit-accurate encapsulation of the corresponding SEI message, to ease handling by an encoder or decoder; as a result, SMPTE ST 2108-1 is also able to support certain dynamic metadata technologies (see Section 12).

 Note that there may be multiple encoders in the end-to-end broadcast chain.
 In the event that HDR10 is used and the metadata does not reach the decoder/display, it is expected that the decoder/display will employ "best effort" to render the content accurately.
-Note that such an end-to-end chain is operating in a manner indistinguishable from PQ10 content.
+Note that such an end-to-end chain is operating in a manner indistinguishable from PQ10 content (i.e. PQ without metadata).